 For government-owned buildings, however, the section 179D deduction can be allocated to the primary design firm or firms and there is no depreciation recapture – because the beneficiaries have no basis in the property.
 Except for possible partnership interest or S-Corporation stock basis adjustments, the otherwise tax timing difference has the same effect as a permanent credit.

 The COVID Relief Bill also extended the section 45L Energy Efficient Home Tax Credit through December 31, 2021.
 Section 45L benefits for certain prior years can only be realized through amended tax returns.
 Section 179D benefits can be realized for certain prior years through a change-in-accounting-method filing or amended tax returns for owners and amended tax returns only for designers.

-If you have been or are involved in the construction of energy efficient buildings, you will want to consider section 179D or section 45L, as applicable, to significantly reduce your next tax bill.
-Contact your Cherry Bekaert advisor or Ron Wainwright, national leader of the Firm’s Credits and Accounting Methods practice for more information.
+If you have been or are involved in the construction of energy-efficient buildings, you will want to consider section 179D or section 45L, as applicable, to significantly reduce your next tax bill.
+Contact your Cherry Bekaert advisor or Ron Wainwright, of the Firm’s Tax Credits and Incentives Advisory practice for more information.